Omeprazole thrombocytopenia

 4. Surgery: In rare cases where other treatments are not effective, surgery to remove the spleen (splenectomy) may be considered to prevent platelet destruction.

-See also Omeprazole enlarged liver
+See also Omeprazole long-term use and effects

 It is important to work closely with a healthcare provider to determine the most suitable treatment plan based on the severity of thrombocytopenia and individual health factors.